Airborne Surveillance Platform: Revival

 By mid-2002 the project had been "re-activated", according to various news reports.
 As of March 2007, CABS was working on developing another indigenous airborne early warning system.
 According to the Defence Minister, completion of development activities and commencement of user trials were to occur in 2012.
 The platform selected was the Brazilian Embraer with a CABS airborne Active Electronic Scanned Array (AESA) radar.

-The new system will be based on the Embraer EMB-145 aircraft and an active phased array radar.
+The new system will be based on the Embraer EMB-145I aircraft and an active phased array radar.
 The Indian Air Force and the Army propose to use this mini-AWACs system as a complement to the larger AWACS system being imported from Israel.
 The Union Cabinet has approved the development of such an aircraft-based system.

-Goals of the airborne early warning and control program: